0

 Researchers focused on women aged 50–64 and compared those who participated in formal social groups, like the University of the Third Age (U3A), to those who did not.
 The goal was to see whether being socially active had any impact on their physical and mental well-being.

 The study highlights the importance of social connections during menopause.
-Having a strong social network and participating in group activities can help improve both physical and mental health.
-This research suggests that encouraging social engagement could be a simple and effective way to support women during this stage of life.
+Having a strong social network and participating in group activities is associated with improved physical and mental health.
+This research suggests that encouraging social engagement could be a simple and meaningful way to support women during this stage of life.

 View the Study: https://www.mdpi.com/1660-4601/17/22/8388